Gran Turismo 7 is Why We Can’t Have Nice Things

 On the flip side, there are games that were beloved at release, only to be trashed years later as retro gamers discover that it didn’t age well, or that launch-day opinions were misinformed, or whatever the case may be.

-But there’s a third option as well, one in which the initial impression of Game X was accurate, and remains accurate once it hits retro status.
-In my (admittedly limited) experience, this is the rarest take of all. → Knock knock.
-Who’s there?
-This article.
+But there’s a third option as well, one in which the initial impression of Game X was accurate, and remains accurate once it hits retro status. → All happy games are alike; each unhappy game is unhappy in its own way.

 Maximum Spoilage: Persona 5 and Apathy